SamKirkland/storybook/docs/api/csf.md

 ## Storybook export vs name handling

-Storybook handles named exports and `story.name` slightly differently.
+Storybook handles named exports and `story.storyName` slightly differently.
 When should you use one vs. the other?

 The named export is always used to determine the story ID / URL.

-If you specify `story.name`, it will be used as the story display name in the UI.
+If you specify `story.storyName`, it will be used as the story display name in the UI.

-If you don't specify `story.name`, the named export will be used to generate the display name.
+If you don't specify `story.storyName`, the named export will be used to generate the display name.
 Storybook passes the named export through a `storyNameFromExport` function, which is implemented with `lodash.startCase`:

 <!-- prettier-ignore-start -->